edgio-docs/edgio-docs/guides/traditional_sites.md

 The high level implementation process for {{ PRODUCT_NAME }} is:

 1. Make sure your pages are cachable
-2. Add {{ PRODUCT_NAME }} JavaScript libraries to your site
-3. Set up a project
+2. Set up a project
-4. Configure caching and prefetching
+3. Configure caching and prefetching
-5. Test locally and on {{ PRODUCT_NAME }}
+4. Test locally and on {{ PRODUCT_NAME }}
-6. Go live by changing the DNS
+5. Go live by changing the DNS

 We highly recommend performing this process on a staging server before attempting to try it on your production website.